|

 contacted by Nick Pemberton in Jan/Feb 1976 and asked whether he could help “with

 a new Sci-Fi movie project” .
-Essentially is seems that Pemberton acted as liaison
+Court papers suggest that Pemberton acted as liaison

 between the Star Wars Costume Design team (led by

 John Mollo) and Ainsworth/SDS.
-Records suggest that Pemberton also worked on a number of characters
+Records also suggest that Pemberton also worked on a number of characters

 for the movie including the Tusken

-Raider, Jawa's and some of the original Cantina Aliens.
+Raider, Jawa's and some of the original Cantina Aliens - although for the

 SDS's original receipts dating back to 1976 show that in total they